-Geoffrey’s maternal grandmother worked as a volunteer with the Ottawa Distress Centre in the late 1960s through the 1970s, counseling many gay men, offering support and understanding.
+Geoffrey’s maternal grandmother worked as a volunteer with the Ottawa Distress Centre in the late 1960s through the 1970s, counselling many gay men, offering support and understanding.
 She was the first person to whom Geoffrey came out.
-She was deeply concerned for his welfare and happiness, warning him that there was a great deal of prejudice and discrimination based on sexual orientation, that he would be better off continuing to conceal the truth.
+She was genuinely concerned for his welfare and happiness, warning him that there was a great deal of prejudice and discrimination based on sexual orientation, that he would be better off continuing to conceal the truth.

-Following graduation from Queen’s University where he completed studies for a B.A. in sociology in 1986.
-He continued his university studies, enrolling at the Graduate School of Library and Information Science at the University of Western Ontario in London, Ontario in 1990 and graduating with a Master of Library and Information Science degree in 1993.
+Following graduation from Queen’s University, where he completed studies for a B.A. in sociology in 1986.
+He continued his university studies, enrolling at the Graduate School of Library and Information Science at the University of Western Ontario in London, Ontario, in 1990 and graduating with a Master of Library and Information Science degree in 1993.

 Geoffrey met Mika in an online chat room, Gay Ottawa.
 They got acquainted with one another in a series of chats over many weeks.
 Geoffrey finally found the courage to ask Mika to meet in person.
-Mika is twelve years younger than Geoffrey and he feared he would be brushed off, but to his joy Mika accepted the invitation.
+Mika is twelve years younger than Geoffrey, and he feared he would be brushed off, but to his joy, Mika accepted the invitation.
 Geoffrey and Mika met at a local Second Cup on a Sunday afternoon in August 1998 and have been seeing one another ever since.